SPAC Stocks Starter Guide – How To Invest Like A Pro

-A Special Purpose Acquisition Csompany is a shell company used lately in many IPO.
-Many companies choose to go public via a SPAC to save cost and go through a faster process.
+A Special Purpose Acquisition Company is a shell company and a structure many companies have been using lately to go public.
+Companies choose to go public via a SPAC to save costs and go through a faster process.

-Each SPAC is created with an initial capital and an initial common stock offering with a $10 face value each.
+Establishing a SPAC requires initial capital and provides an initial common stock offering of $10 face value for each outstanding share.

-The SPAC has a lifetime of 3 years.
-If a merger didn’t occur within 3 years, the SPAC is closed and the investors receive the initial capital.
+A SPAC has usually a lifetime of 3 years.
+If within this timeframe, a merger didn't occur within 3 years, the SPAC is closed and the investors receive the initial capital.

 That means that if you hold common stock, you'll get back $10 for each.

-As we know, the purpose of a SPAC is to merge with another, more valuable company, and change its ticker.
-The assumption is that after the merger, the company will rise is value.
+The purpose of a SPAC is to merge with another, more valuable company.
+Once it does it, the stock ticker changes.
+The assumption is that after the merger, the company will rise in value.

-Buying a SPAC warrant, gives you option to buy a certain amount of stocks of the company after merger at a pre-defined strike price.
+Buying SPAC warrants gives you the option to buy a certain amount of stocks post-merger at a pre-defined strike price.

-It’s important to note that not every warrant is the same.
-Each has different rules conditions which you need to read first.
+Note that not every warrant is the same.
+Each has different rules and conditions which you need to read first.

 More advanced investments mechanism, such as derivatives (options, warrants) have complicated rules.
-Mostly, people speculate on the future price of a stocks, and buy the option to buy or sell it in a future price.
+Mostly, people speculate on the future price of a stock and buy the option to buy or sell it at a future price.

-This future price is also called a strike price, and define the price in which a derivative contract (an option to buy a stock for example) can be bought or sold.
+Another name for this future price is a strike price.
+It defines the price at which you can buy or sell a derivative contract, basically an option to buy a stock for example).